vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

-6. He is called a Desika (spiritual teacher) who is torn of (any of) the three castes, who, with Me alone has taken refuge, who is devoted to the observance of daily and occas- sional duties, who takes pleasure in serving those that are Mine and is the same towards both what is his and what is others?
+6. He is called a Desika (spiritual teacher) who is torn of (any of) the three castes, who, with Me alone has taken refuge, who is devoted to the observance of daily and occassional duties, who takes pleasure in serving those that are Mine and is the same towards both what is his and what is others?
 </details>